cast-org/clusive/INSTALL.md

 ### Prerequisites

 * [Python 3](https://www.python.org/downloads/)
-  * Version 3.7.4 or later.
+  * Version 3.7.4 or later, but less than 3.9.
 On Mac, Homebrew is the easiest way to install.
+  * Note: Version 3.9 removes member `tp_print` from `PyTypeObject` which is used by some of Clusive's dependencies; see "[What’s New In Python 3.9](https://docs.python.org/3.9/whatsnew/3.9.html#id3)".
 * [virtualenv](https://virtualenv.pypa.io/en/latest/)
   * Not required, but highly recommended for maintaining an isolated environment and dependencies.
 * [Postgres](https://www.postgresql.org/)